UbiqueInnovation/jsonlogic-compiler/README.md

 ### Variable Assignments

 Currently, basic variable statements are supported.
-There is no compile time check if a name is defined multiple times.
-Further, a declared variable can only be used in the proceeding blocks.
+Anything which either evaluates to a previously defined variable or an expression can be used as an rvalue.
+The compiler will report variables which are defined twice.

+Variables are scoped to the corresponding block, inheriting the parent scope.
+Consider the following examples:

 ```js
 let a = b;